moT01/f-t/TUTORIAL.md

 * This is a hint to help people through the test
 * Second hint for L1S1, don't worry if the hints don't show up yet

+## 15. Create index.html

+> test level in the middle

+test level in the middle

+### 15.1 Level 1 Step 1

+This is the test text.
+Create an `index.js` file to pass this lesson.

+#### HINTS

+* This is a hint to help people through the test
+* Second hint for L1S1, don't worry if the hints don't show up yet

 ## 20. Add DOCTYPE

 > Add a DOCTYPE to an HTML file